qdo1010/qdo1010.github.io/_posts/2024-01-15-first-post.md

 I always find comfort in words placed here.
 If writing is anything like music composition, then these words are both tension and release.
 {% endquote %}

-And if struggling is the first word that starts it all, what is the best word to signify the end.
+And if struggling is the first word that starts this post, what is the best word to indicate the end.